docker/docs/datacenter/dtr/2.2/guides/index.md

 ## Built-in access control

 DTR uses the same authentication mechanism as Docker Universal Control Plane.
-Users can be managed manually or syched from LDAP or Active Directory.
+Users can be managed manually or synched from LDAP or Active Directory.
 DTR uses [Role Based Access Control](admin/manage-users/index.md) (RBAC) to allow you to implement fine-grained access control policies for who has access to your Docker images.